Proof the Patriots Didn't Cheat

 In conclusion, Brady never had any evidence against him that proved he had anything to do with underinflated footballs.
 The weather clearly played a part in the deflation of the balls and was backed up by the study in the Wells Report that the NFL conveniently ignored.
 The suspension was carried through despite there being room for reasonable doubt, and Tom Brady's name was slandered by the NFL once again, this time directly to him as a person.
 Brady went on to win the Superbowl that year.

 Did the Patriot's Cheat?

 In conclusion, the Patriots were never cheaters the way the media makes them out to be.
 Often times they've been victims to public perception and hate in the wake of their dynasty years, with the idea that no one can be that good without cheating poisoning their legacy.
 They were wrongfully criticized for being on the right side of an NFL rule in the Tuck Game, they were wrongfully dragged through the mud for breaking a rule that wasn't even official in Spygate, and they were crucified for cheating without any evidence at all in Deflategate.
 Ultimately dynasties aren't good for football.
-People want to see new teams win and the Patriots have been winning for over fifteen years.
+People want to see new teams win and the Patriots have been winning for over seventeen years.
 The NFL has been trying to discipline and take draft picks from the Patriots to level the field, and it simply hasn't worked.
 So next time you hear someone say the Patriots are cheaters, refer them to this article so they can see just how wrong they are.